kaylinpunotai/Heart-Disease-Classification/README.md

 | ca        | Feature | Number of major vessels                                                 |       |
 | thal      | Feature | 3.0 = norm; 6.0 = fixed; 7.0 = reversed                                 |       |
 | num       | Target  | 0 = healthy; 1 = sick 1; 2 = sick 2; 3 = sick 3; 4 = sick 4             |       |

-# Logistic Regression
-First, I performed a simple logistic regression knowing that the results wouldn't look great because of the high dimensionality of features.
-I reduced the target values to either be healthy (0) or sick (1-4 reduced to 1).
-I used the SciKit-learn logistic model with all 11 features, which failed to converge.
-Using 80% of the dataset for training, the prediction accuracy was about 82%

-# Ensemble Bagging